matiszach/university-projects/low-level-programming/nand-gates/README.md

 # Usage

-To build the library, simply use the provided MakeFile
+To build the library, simply use the provided `Makefile`:
 ```
 make all
 ```